 The best part is that you can run it directly from Google Chrome in Chrome DevTools, or install is as a Chrome Plugin.
 You can find the source code of the project on GitHub.

-Dubbed "The Webmaster’s Toolbox", SEO Macroscope is a free and open source website broken link checking and scanning tool, with some technical SEO functionality for common website problems.
+SEO Macroscope is a website scanning tool for Windows that is free and open source.
+This tool focuses on finding broken links and scanning websites for common technical SEO issues.
 Some of its functionality overlaps with Screaming Frog, a very powerful and popular proprietary SEO spider, which is great news for simple checks of large websites (Screaming Frog's free edition is limited to crawling up to 500 URLs).

 SEO Macroscope is available for MS Windows and the source code is also on GitHub.

-Serposcope is a free and open-source rank tracker to monitor websites ranking in Google and improve your SEO performances.
+Serposcope is free and open-source software that tracks rankings and monitors websites for issues.
 It's available for every operating system, and you can find the source code on GitHub.

 Scrapy is a very powerful web scraper and crawler written in Python.
 You can use it to build your own SEO tools and apps, web spiders, and runs on Linux, Windows, Mac and BSD systems.
 It's free, open source and the source code is available on GitHub.